SamarZiadat/drf-api/README.md

 **Features:**

-- A profile API with functionality to list all profiles, retrieve a single profile by id, and edit a profile with a particular id.
+- A user profile API with functionality to list all profiles, retrieve a single profile by id, and edit a profile with a particular id.

-- A posts API with functionality to create a post, list all posts, retrieve a single post by id, edit a post with a particular id, and delete a post by id.
+- A user posts API with functionality to create a post, list all posts, retrieve a single post by id, edit a post with a particular id, and delete a post by id.

 **Technologies used:**